Arachnocampa luminosa

-Arachnocampa luminosa (Skuse, 1891), commonly known as New Zealand glowworm or simply glowworm, is a species of fungus gnat endemic to New Zealand.
+Arachnocampa luminosa (Skuse, 1891), commonly known as New Zealand glowworm or simply glowworm, is a species of fungus gnat solely endemic to New Zealand.
 The larval stage and the imago produce a blue-green bioluminescence.
-The species is known to dwell in caves and on sheltered banks in native bush where humidity is high.
-Its Māori name is titiwai, meaning "projected over water".
+The species is known to dwell in caves and on sheltered banks in the native bush where humidity is high, as moisture helps to maintain their silk structures that capture prey.
+Its Māori names are pūrātoke, from the verb "to glow", and titiwai, meaning "lights reflected in water."
+This likely derives from the glowworms' presence near bodies of water, where their luminous displays are reflected.

+Distribution and Discovery

+Arachnocampa luminosa is widespread across both the North and the South Island of New Zealand, although populations generally occur in cave systems and in native bush where prey species are available and humidity is high.
+They shelter in caves or crevices that provide suitable darkness and protect their silk snares from air currents, near bodies of thick mud or still water where their insectine prey can breed.

+Some sites have become popular destinations for tourists wanting to see the glowworms.
+These include the caves in Waitomo, Waipu, Inglewood and Te Ana-au, and also in areas of native vegetation such as the Wellington Botanical Gardens.
+The temperature and humidity levels inside the Waitomo caves are atypical in contrast to the other caves in temperate latitudes.
+When comparing climatic data from 1977 to 1980 and 1955, it is shown that the Waitomo caves were more stable in 1955 compared to present time.
+This increase in climatic variability is thought to be because in 1975, the entrance was unblocked, forcing the cave to behave as a wind tunnel.

 The first written record of the species dates from 1871 when it was collected from a gold mine in New Zealand's Thames region.
-At first it was thought to be related to the European glowworm beetle (Lampyris noctiluca) but, in 1886, a Christchurch teacher showed it was a larva of a gnat, not a beetle.
-The species was first formally described in 1891 with the species name Bolitiphila luminosa and was assigned to the family Mycetophilidae.
+At first it was thought to be related to the European glowworm beetle (Lampyris noctiluca), but in 1886, a Christchurch teacher proved that it was the larva of a gnat, not a beetle.
+The species was first formally described in 1891 with the species name Bolitophila luminosa and was assigned to the family Mycetophilidae.
 In 1924, it was placed within a new genus of its own, Arachnocampa, because the wing venation of the adults and the behaviour of the larvae differed significantly from other Bolitophila fly species.
-It was given the genus name (meaning "spider-worm") on the basis of its building a silk nest and using silk threads to capture prey.

-Distribution

-Arachnocampa luminosa is widespread in both the North and the South Island of New Zealand although populations generally occur in cave systems and in native bush where prey species are available and humidity is high.
-Some sites have become popular destinations for tourists wanting to see the glowworms.
-These include the caves in Waitomo, Waipu, Inglewood and Te Anau, and also in areas of native vegetation such as the Wellington Botanical Gardens.